What is the real impact of a criminal conviction?

 Depending on the seriousness of the crime you are charged with, the most it will ever cost you is your life.
 Being convicted of a crime can result in the loss of your very freedom.
 It can also cost your career, your house, family relationships, reputation, professional license, educational opportunities, and affect your entire future.
 A good lawyer can help you; however, trying to figure out what a fair price for a very good Michigan criminal defense lawyer can be scary and confusing.

-Most people don’t plan to be charged with a crime, and that is why I am committed to making quality legal representation as affordable as possible.
-I handle the majority of criminal cases on a flat fee.
-In other words, you do not have to worry about being charged by the hour or for each-and-every phone call.
-We agree to a set amount for the representation in your case in most matters.
-This gives you the peace of mind that if your case becomes more complicated than anticipated, or drawn out for any reason, you are not going to be financially drained or left without representation.
+Most people don’t plan to be charged with a crime, and that is why we are committed to making quality legal representation as affordable as possible.
+Our lawyers handle the majority of the firm’s cases on a flat fee.
+In other words, you do not have to worry about being charged by the hour or for every phone call or email.
+Generally, the firm’s practice is to set a flat amount for the representation in your case in most matters.
+This gives you the peace of mind that if your situation becomes more complicated than anticipated or drawn out for any reason, you are not going to be financially drained or left without representation.

 A free consultation does not mean a free opportunity to get legal advice.
-I get calls from many people every day asking if I can tell them what they should do or if I can give advice to their lawyers.
-I appreciate that a person charged with a crime will likely be very nervous and will want to call a nationally ranked criminal trial lawyer like myself for advice.
-This being said, the purpose of a consultation is to make an assessment if you want to hire a lawyer.
+Our attorneys get calls from many people every day, asking if we can tell them what they should do or if we can give advice or assistance to their lawyers.
+We can appreciate that a person charged with a crime will likely be very nervous and will want to call on our nationally ranked criminal trial lawyers for advice.
+This being said, the purpose of a consultation is to assess if you’re going to hire a lawyer.
 It is an opportunity for you to inquire about a lawyer’s experience, defense philosophy, trial record, and knowledge.
 It is also an opportunity for the lawyer, assuming he or she is reputable, to assess whether they are the right criminal attorney to help the prospective client.